ExpressenAB/exp-amqp-connection/README.md

   dieOnError: "...", // If true, kill the node process in case of amqp errors
   exchange: "...", // Name of exchange to use.
 Leave undefined for rabbit default exchange.
   reuse: "...", // Reuse connections using the specified key
-  errorLogger: "..." // one-arg-function used for logging errors.
+  logger: "..." // one-arg-function used for logging errors.
 Defaults to console.log };
 ```